-Issue Action Outcome Lead Officer Completion Date A1.1 Ensuring Members and Officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation MO to continue to advise Members further on the Code of Conduct.
-MO to continue to advise Chief Officers further on the need to declare: close personal associations with other Officers or Members, Ongoing review on Chief Officers business declarations Further embedding of behaviour with integrity.
-EP/LE March 2024 Review Members holding directorships, trusteeships, or memberships.
-Work regarding member feedback and added value outstanding.
-Code of Conduct for Officers has been updated.
-Officers to complete a Mandatory Ethics/Fraud e- training module once completed & approved (e- learning training content completed, to be created into e- e-module completed November 2023
+Officers behave with integrity and lead a culture where acting in the further on the Code of Conduct. of behaviour with integrity.
+Lowri Edwards Iead a culture where acting in the MO to continue to advice Chief Officers Progress: Issue Action Outcome / Progress to Date Lead Officer Completion Date public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisationInto to continue to advise chief officers Officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the further on the Code of Conduct.
+MO to continue to advise Chief Officers further on the need to declare: close personal associations with other Officers or Members, Ongoing review on Chief Officers business declarations Review Members holding directorships, trusteeships, or memberships.
+MO to consider member feedback and added value of memberships of outside bodies.
+Reviewed Code of Conduct for Officers of behaviour with integrity.
+Progress: Code of Conduct for Officers revised and approved.
+MO advice ongoing , March 2024